LABORA-INF-UFG/fa-5glena/README.md

 	g++ -std=c++17 -o shared_dr.so shared_dr.cc -lrt	<br />
 	./shared_cmd.so		<br />
 	./shared_dr.so		<br />
+4. Make sure the files "net_fetch_sort.cc", "net_select_stats.cc" are also compiled and loaded in root directory "myproject", before running the project.
 4. Navegate to "myproject" root directory
 5. Run the command "python3 run_project.py" to run the project.